lunakoly/Arrrgh/README.md

 # General Things
 Arrrgh supports _free parameters_, _options_ (`--option`) and _aliases_ to options (`-a`).
 Options and aliases trigger _processor_ functions that are responsible of determining the proper value for them.
-Processors (as well as option values) are not bound to strings and may be anything but one may need to create aditional processors themself.
+Processors (as well as option values) are not bound to strings.
 Processor functions take the arguments stream as a parameter and may look for any number of next values.

 # Processors